Applying for a Car Registration in New Hampshire

 To obtain new car registration credentials, you must visit your city or town clerk’s office to submit your application materials in person.

 During your office visit, you will need to present certain documents, including:

 - The vehicle’s reassigned certificate of title, if you purchased the car from a private party.

 - A blue copy of your titling application, if you purchased the vehicle from a New Hampshire dealer.

 - Proof of city/town residency.

-Download our free guide for a full list of documents you will need to register your vehicle.
+Download our free guide for a list of documents you may need to register your vehicle.